oblinger/HookAnchorApp/T/Comp/MAC/MAC How To.md

   !'-' to remove wifi
   !'+' to re-add the wifi

-## System will not sleep when lid closes
+## = LID - How to get system to sleep when lid closes
 pmset -g                 # See apps that are preventing sleep pmset -g assertions